diditforlulz273/PokerRL-Omaha/README.md

 ## Changes
 Only differences are noticed here, compilation and basic usage are exhaustively explained in the original repos.
-Some new dependencies exist, full dep. list is in requirements_dist.txt
+Some new dependencies exist, full dep. list is in requirements_dist.txt.

+Used Pycharm+venv for development, so with Conda or another managers you might have to move start scripts to the root folder if encounter any problems with missing internal modules.

 #### Fully functional Pot Limit Omaha game: